johnfan12/Informerbase/README.md

 the reported loss value.
 Because this objective is not differentiable with respect to the Informer weights, it is best treated as an auxiliary signal (for monitoring or curriculum strategies) alongside standard differentiable losses.
+If you still want to call `backward()` with `--loss llm`, set the default `--llm_propagate_zero_gradients true` (enabled by default).
+This injects a zero-gradient bridge so training loops do not crash, but parameter updates will still be zero unless you blend in another differentiable objective.
 Use the `--llm_*` arguments to customize the prompt, device map, temperature, and fallback behaviour.